Zulkifli Hasan: Flurry of decrees

-Conservation groups have alleged that after Joko Widodo had won Indonesia’s presidential election in July 2014, Zulkifli realized he would not retain his cabinet position because PAN was not part of the incoming ruling coalition, so he therefore started issuing more ministerial decrees, right up to his final week in office, when 100 decrees were signed.
-Many of the decrees granted new concessions for timber and logging companies, or allowed forest land to be used by oil palm plantation companies.
+Conservation groups have alleged that after Joko Widodo had won Indonesia’s presidential election in July 2014, Zulkifli realized he would not retain his cabinet position because PAN was not part of the incoming ruling coalition, so he, therefore, started issuing more ministerial decrees, right up to his final week in office, when 100 decrees were signed.
+Many of the decrees granted new concessions for timber and logging companies or allowed forest land to be used by oil palm plantation companies.
 Much of the land in question is in Papua province.
 Greenomics Indonesia said Zulkfli, during his tenure as minister, granted permits for 1.64 million acres of forest land to be used for farming, including for oil palm plantations.
 Zulkifli in March 2018 defended his action, saying Papua needed more land for sugar cultivation.

 MPR Speaker

 On 8 October 2014, Zulkifli was sworn in as speaker of the People's Consultative Assembly (MPR) for the 2014-2019 period.
-His appointment was supported by Prabowo Subianto's Red-and-White Coalition following Prabowo's loss of the 2014 presidential election to Joko "Jokowi" Widodo.
+His appointment was supported by Prabowo Subianto's Red-and-White Coalition following Prabowo's loss in the 2014 presidential election to Joko "Jokowi" Widodo.
 Although PAN was then a member of the opposition coalition, Zulkifli promised to uphold the interests of all Indonesians and not just those of his political supporters.
 Jokowi's coalition had wanted Oesman Sapta Odang as MPR speaker, but Zulkifli defeated Oesman by 347 to 330 votes.

 One of Zulkifli's first tasks as MPR speaker was to lead the inauguration ceremony of Indonesia's seventh president, Joko Widodo, on 20 October 2014.
 He was credited for ensuring the event was attended by the losing presidential candidate Prabowo Subianto, who had vigorously rejected the election result.

-On 22 December 2014, Zulkifli said protests against then-Jakarta governor Basuki Tjahaja Purnama, better known as Ahok, on the basis of his religion and race were unacceptable.
+On 22 December 2014, Zulkifli said protests against then-Jakarta governor Basuki Tjahaja Purnama, better known as Ahok, based on his religion and race were unacceptable.
 Ahok, a Christian of Chinese ethnicity, faced opposition from conservative Muslim groups.
 "I strongly protest those who protest against Ahok because he's ethnic Chinese or because of his religion.
-If you want to criticize, go ahead, but do not make it about ethnicity, religion or race, as we are united in diversity," he said.
+If you want to criticize, go ahead, but do not make it about ethnicity, religion, or race, as we are united in diversity," he said.

 Stance on alcohol and drugs

 In May 2016, Zulkifli called for tighter regulations on the sale of alcohol, saying it has negative social consequences, including death and crimes of obscenity.
 Indonesia already bans the sale of alcohol to minors.
-In January 2018, Zulkifli claimed eight parties in the national parliament were in favor of open alcohol sales at small shops.
+In January 2018, Zulkifli claimed eight parties in the national parliament were in favor of opening alcohol sales at small shops.
 He said alcoholic drinks should be rejected firmly.

 In February 2016, Zulkifli called for smoking to be banned as it contributes to "ignorance and poverty".

 In March 2018, Zulkifli said drug traffickers should be shot dead, while drug users should be rehabilitated rather than imprisoned, as most of Indonesia's prison inmates are drug offenders.